-The family's response must be in writing and must be mailed to the PHA.
+The family's response must be in writing and may be delivered in person, by mail, by email, or by fax.
 Responses should be postmarked or received by the PHA not later than 15 business days from the date of the PHA letter.